Discounts on Val d’Isère ski passes

 under 5 don’t count because their pass is free anyway.
 All those

 purchasing the family pass must do so at the same time and for the same

-number of days.
-These passes are bought on the YSE transfer bus and cannot be pre-booked.
+You buy these passes on the YSE transfer bus (see above) - they cannot be pre-booked.